pepperpepperpepper/OpenDroidPDF/implementation_plan.md

 - Text style UI exists: overflow “Style” opens a dialog to adjust FreeText font size + color (separate prefs, correct font-size range).
 - The recent blocker was **rect space mismatch on commit**: we were updating `/Rect` in the wrong coordinate space for MuPDF 1.27, which mirrored “move/resize” (drag down would commit as move up).
 - Genymotion: FreeText create → select → edit → move → resize → save is now working end-to-end (see “Latest reproduction”).
-- Optional refinements (deferred; see “Optional refinements” at the end of this doc):
+- Optional refinements (deferred; see “Open decisions / optional refinements” below):
   - Add a dedicated move handle (so move doesn’t require long-press).
   - Optional collapsed “marker-only/snippet” presentation for sidecar notes (on-screen only; export still includes full text).
   - Text readability options (e.g., subtle halo/outline, or an optional low-alpha background fill) defaulting to “no fill”.